-The Board of Directors (the "Board" or "Directors") of HGH Holdings Ltd. (the "Company" and together with its subsidiaries, the "Group") reaffirm our commitment to sustainability with the publication of our sustainability report for the financial year ended 31 December 2023 ("Report"), highlighting the Group's environmental, social and governance ("ESG") factors.
+The Board of Directors (the "Board" or "Directors") of HGH Holdings Ltd. (the "Company" and together with its subsidiaries, the "Group") reaffirms our commitment to sustainability with the publication of our sustainability report for the financial year ended 31 December 2024 ("Report"), highlighting the Group's environmental, social and governance ("ESG") factors.

 With the recovery of the global economy, we remain vigilant about operating safely in this new business environment.
-This includes seizing opportunities that may arise in this new environment to catalyse change internally and holistically.
+This goes beyond restarting business to include seizing opportunities that may arise in this new environment to catalyse change internally and holistically.

 The Group is committed to upholding good corporate governance practices, enhancing operational safety and promoting environmental sustainability.
-We have and will consider these sustainability issues as part of our strategic formulation for the Group, and will continue to oversee the management and monitoring of our ESG performance and initiatives.
-The Board has considered sustainability issues in the Group's business and strategy, determined the material ESG factors and overseen the management and monitoring of the material ESG factors.
-In terms of governance of sustainability issues, the Board oversees the Sustainability Committee and ensures that the Group remains compliant with all reporting requirements under the Catalist Rules as well as other applicable rules and regulations in Singapore, while the Sustainability Committee ensures all strategies, policies and practices have been incorporated to strengthen its sustainability performance and reports to the Board on all sustainability matters.
-We look forward to progressively enhance our sustainability performance to strengthen the growth of our business in the long-term.
+We have and will continue to consider these sustainability issues as part of our strategic formulation.
+We remain focused on managing and monitoring of our ESG performance and initiatives.
+The Board has integrated sustainability considerations into the Group's business and strategy, identified material ESG factors and overseen the management and monitoring of the material ESG factors.
+With regard to sustainability governance, the Board oversees the Sustainability Committee to ensure compliance with all reporting requirements under the Catalist Rules as well as other applicable rules and regulations in Singapore.
+The Sustainability Committee is responsible for implementing all strategies, policies and practices to strengthen the Group's sustainability performance and reports to the Board on all sustainability matters.
+We are committed to continually enhancing our sustainability efforts to support the long-term growth and resilience of our business.